Beaubassin East, New Brunswick

 Beaubassin East was an incorporated rural community in Westmorland County, New Brunswick, Canada.
-It held rural community status prior to 2023.
+It held rural community status prior to 2023 and is now part of the town of Cap-Acadie.

 History

 The rural community was incorporated on May 8, 1995 from the Local Service Districts of Boudreau West, Grand Barachois, Haute-Aboujagane, and Saint-André & LeBlanc Office, and portions of the parishes of Botsford, Sackville, and Shediac.
 It completely surrounded the village of Cap-Pelé.

 Beaubassin East was divided into six wards, numbered counterclockwise from its eastern boundary.